(This version 22/10/23 replaces articles 10, 11 & 18/10/23) and will be updated as further information becomes available)

 Is the housing suitable for long term use?

 The OPW says that the housing is so high-quality and well-insulated that it has a lifespan of 60 years.
-However the fact that all the housing is 2-bed means that it is not necessarily suitable for accommodating growing families long term and is probably best used for emergency accommodation for those in need of housing until they can get permanent housing and potentially could be used as permanent housing in the right location for smaller family units, for couples, or as sheltered housing.
+However the fact that most of the housing is 2-bed means that it is not necessarily suitable for accommodating growing families long term and is probably best used for emergency accommodation for those in need of housing until they can get permanent housing and potentially could be used as permanent housing in the right location for smaller family units, for couples, or as sheltered housing.
 It would be a waste not to use it into the future, the question is where.

 Who will manage the housing estate?